 What are the home health star ratings?

 We built the Home Health Compare (HHC) website on Medicare.gov as a key tool to help consumers choose a home health care provider.
 It’s designed to be an easy-to-access, convenient official source of information about provider quality.
-Sometimes, even the information on HHC can seem like “too much of a good thing” to consumers who have to make an urgent choice and there’s too much information and too many measures to consider.
+However, sometimes the information on HHC can seem like “too much of a good thing” to consumers who have to make an urgent choice and there’s too much information and too many measures to consider.

 How are the home health star ratings made?

 Because we know the information posted on HHC is very important to home health agencies, other stakeholders, and consumers, we’re using a transparent development process to make sure all stakeholders:

 - Have the chance to learn about how the star ratings were developed.